anonymoussepaperauthor/More-Consensus-Less-Confusion/RQ0/README.md

-# RQ0 — The Problem: How Prevalent Is Performance Instability?
+# RQ0 — The Problem:

 ## Research Question

-> How prevalent is performance instability in SE optimization, and what are its practical consequences for practitioners?
+> How prevalent is performance instability in SE optimization, and what are its consequences for practitioners?

 ## Method